Piano Practice: Capacity vs Discipline

 • making a cup of tea before practice that's ready for you when you finish playing

-• eating a snack just before practice
+• eating a snack just before you sit down to play

-• talking a walk before/after practice
+• taking a short walk before or after practice